San Francisco City Hall Weddings: Everything You Need to Know

 Booking Your San Francisco City Hall Wedding

-To get married at SF City Hall, you need to schedule two things through the County Clerk’s Office:
+To get married at San Francisco City Hall, you’ll need to lock in two appointments through the County Clerk’s Office:

-You can do both online at https://www.sfgov.org/countyclerk.
-If you’re just eloping and want the County Clerk to officiate, book a Civil Ceremony.
-These are short, simple, and happen Monday through Friday from 9am to 3:30pm.
-Appointments open 90 days ahead and fill up quickly, especially on Fridays and dates like 2/2/25 or 5/5/25.
+You can schedule both online at sfgov.org.
+If you’re planning a quick elopement and want a County Clerk to officiate, book a Civil Ceremony.
+These are short, simple, and offered Monday through Friday between 9am and 3:30pm.
+Appointments open 90 days out and book up fast, especially Fridays and dates like 2/2/25 or 5/5/25.

 Reserving the 4th floor of San Francisco City Hall